Bulgarian Turks: Ottoman population records (1876) for the future Eastern Rumelia

 The other Bulgarian territory to be carved out of the Ottoman Empire was the autonomous province of Eastern Rumelia.
-It included the Sanjak of Filibe (modern-day Plovdiv), except for the Muslim-majority Rhodopian kazas of Ahi Çelebi (Smolyan) and Sultanyeri (Momchilgrad) which remained part of the Ottoman Empire, the Sanjak of İslimye (modern-day Sliven) and the Kızılağaç kaza (Elhovo) and Manastir nahiya (Topolovgrad) from the Sanjak of Edirne, along with smaller parts of the nahiyas of Üsküdar and Çöke, again from the Sanjak of Edirne.
+It incorporated the Sanjak of Filibe (minus the Ahi Çelebi/Smolyan and Sultanyeri/Momchilgrad kazas, which were ceded back to the Ottoman Empire), the Sanjak of İslimye and the kaza of Kızılağaç/Elhovo and nahiya of Manastir/Topolovgrad from the Sanjak of Edirne, along with smaller parts of the nahiyas of Üsküdar and Çöke, again from the Sanjak of Edirne.

 Population data from the Ottoman records for 1876 follows below (males only):